MiloTBrown/MiloTBrown.github.io/_posts/2022-04-22-EEMB-symposium.md

   - plant physiology
 author: Milo Brown
 ---
 The UCSB EEMB research symposium showcases undergraduate research in ecology, evolution, and marine biology conducted at UC Santa Barbara.
 The event occured on April 22, 2023 from 9AM to 5:30PM.
+Here, I presented some preliminary research on leaf-level spectral analysis of drought adaptations in local populations.
+My mentors for this project include Indra Boving from the Anderegg Plant Physiology Lab and Jean Allen from the Trugman Geography Lab.

 ## Abstract